Community & Trauma Counseling

 The MS in CTC program of studies provides a comprehensive 60-credit curriculum in two different delivery methods: a traditional weekday format and an evening and weekend model.
 Both delivery methods require an identical, lock-step 20-course curriculum that is designed to be completed by full-time students in two years (five semesters including the summer session).
 Either delivery method is designed for working students and can be taken on a half-time basis.
 Courses are delivered through a hybrid-learning format that combines on campus classes and online instruction.
 Graduates from either progression will have met the coursework and practice requirements for state licensure (in Pennsylvania and many other states) and national certification in professional counseling (LPC/NCC).

-Classes meet weekly EITHER Tuesdays and Wednesdays OR Tuesdays and Fridays, contingent on cohort, and asynchronous online learning will be continuous throughout the semester.
+Classes meet weekly EITHER Tuesdays and Wednesdays OR Tuesdays and Wednesdays, contingent on cohort, and asynchronous online learning will be continuous throughout the semester.
 The weekday program is comprised primarily of full-time students who enroll in 12 credits per semester; however, with Program Director approval, and/or as a contingency within a student remediation plan, students may drop to half-time in the weekday program.

 The evening/weekend format allows students to maintain part-time employment while earning their degree in either 2 or 3 years.
 In the flexible program, students engage in class meetings one evening weekly and two Saturdays per month, and participate regularly in asynchronous online interactions with instructors and peers.
 Students in the evening/weekend model can enroll full-time (12 credits per semester) or half-time (6 credits per semester).